Back to Insights

 The Intelligence Gap Nobody Is Talking About

-For decades, the difference between a large bank and a mid-market credit union wasn’t just size.
+For decades, the difference between a large bank and a smaller financial institution wasn’t just size.
 It was access.
 That’s changing — and the window is time-limited.

 Raj Bhatia | Founder & CEO, SigmaArc

-For decades, the difference between a large bank and a mid-market credit union wasn’t just size.
+For decades, the difference between a large bank and a smaller financial institution wasn’t just size.
 It was access.

 Large banks could afford to hire teams of analysts and data scientists.
 They could build models, run experiments, track customer behavior at the individual level, and act on what they found — sometimes before the customer even knew they were thinking about leaving.
 That capability cost millions to build and millions more to maintain.
 It was never designed for institutions with $500M or $2B in assets.
 It was never meant to be.